millnut/localgov_recipe/README.md

 executable with `chmod +x`.

 > [!WARNING]
 > The Drupal Recipes functionality and this recipe are experimental.
-When applying there is no rollback or
+When applying a recipe there is no rollback or
 > recovery process should anything go wrong.
 Ensure you are installing on a local environment or
 > sandbox/throwaway environment and have taken sufficient backups before applying the recipe.